-Step:
+Steps:

-- In BIOS Setup, go to BIOS and set Windows 10 Features to Windows 10 and CSM Support to Disabled.
+- 1. In BIOS Setup, go to BIOS and set CSM Support to Disabled.
 Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
 Then enter the Peripherals\RAIDXpert2 Configuration Utility sub-menu. - 3.
 On the RAIDXpert2 Configuration Utility screen, press <Enter> on Array Management to enter the Create Array screen.
 Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, and RAID 10 (the selections available depend on the number of the hard drives being installed).
-Next, press <Enter> on Select Physical Disks to enter the Select Physical Disks screen. - (Note 1) An M.2 PCIe SSD or a U.2 SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive. - (Note 2) Refer to "1-8 Internal Connectors," for the installation notices for the M.2 and SATA connectors.
+RAID levels supported include RAID 0(Stripe), RAID 1(Mirror), and RAID 10 (the selections available depend on the number of the hard drives being installed).
+Next, press <Enter> on Select Physical Disks to enter the Select Physical Disks screen. - 4.
+On the Select Physical Disks screen, select the hard drives to be included in the RAID array and set them to Enabled.
+Next, use the down arrow key to move to Apply Changes and press <Enter>.
+Then return to the previous screen and set the Array Size, Array Size Unit, Read Cache Policy and Write Cache Policy. - 5.
+After setting the capacity, move to Create Array and press <Enter> to begin. - (Note 1) An M.2 PCle SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive.
+(Note 2) Refer to "1-7 Internal Connectors," for the installation notices for the M.2 and SATA connectors.